 If you notice that your dog is standing with his head hanging low and pushed into a corner or against the wall or some other stationary object, this is called head pressing.
 Sometimes the dog will physically press his head against the object, but not always.

-This unusual behavior could indicate a severe health issue that should be addressed right away.
-In some cases, it’s an indication of poisoning, trauma, or a central nervous system issue.
-In some cases, the dog will display other concerning symptoms such as additional behavior changes, vomiting, diarrhea, vision disturbances, pacing, or seizures.
+This unusual behavior could indicate a severe health issue that should be addressed immediately.
+Sometimes, it means poisoning, trauma, or a central nervous system issue.
+In some cases, the dog will display other symptoms such as additional behavior changes, vomiting, diarrhea, vision disturbances, pacing, or seizures.

-If you notice you notice your dog head pressing over and over, go on for an extended amount of time, or accompany other concerning symptoms, go to the vet immediately.
+If you notice you notice your dog head pressing over and over, going on for an extended amount of time, or accompanying other concerning symptoms, go to the vet immediately.

 2. Isolating